 The first step is to download Kafka.
 Confluent takes the guesswork out of getting started with Kafka by providing a commitment free download of the Confluent distribution.
 The Confluent distribution has not only been certified with the latest capabilities that come with Apache Kafka but also includes additional open source add-ons that make Kafka more robust, including a REST Proxy, several connectors, and a schema registry.

 Once you have the tar.gz file you can install Kafka just by unzipping the file somewhere convenient.
 Or, you can install an RPM or DEB file following the instructions here.

-Apache Kafka is a data streams platform and at its core is a pub-sub message bus, so you will want to start by creating few topics, producing messages to the topics and subscribing to the topics to consume events.
+Apache Kafka is a Streaming Platform and at its core is a pub-sub message bus, so you will want to start by creating few topics, producing messages to the topics and subscribing to the topics to consume events.
 The best way to learn to do that is with the quickstart guide — you can skip step 1, since we already did that.

 Congratulations, you successfully published and subscribed messages to Kafka!
 Before going much further, I recommend taking an hour or two and read the Kafka design doc, sections 4.1 to 4.7 — this will help you understand the terminology and concepts in the rest of the discussion.

 Now, obviously simply publishing and subscribing to a few messages is not how you’ll do things in a real system.
 First, you probably ran just a single Kafka broker – production systems typically run at least 3 brokers for high availability.
 Second, you published and subscribed using a command line tool.
 In production, you’ll either publish and subscribe using your own applications, or you may use connectors to integrate with external systems.